fgregg/pystruct-neighborhood-spike/README.md

 of the probability that an edge between two census blocks will be a border between neighborhoods.
 Right now, the probabilty of an edge being a border is treated as if it were independent of other edges being borders.

+### Current model predictions

 The below image shows the predicted values from the model.
 The bright red lines are edges that have an estimated probability of being a neighborhood boundary over 0.4.
 The darker red lines have an estimated probability of being borders between 0.3 and 0.4.

 ![Current Output](images/logistic.png)

+#### Nested models

-A few more notes about the model: using dummy variables, I'm basically specifying two different models, one for edges between uninhabited census blocks where I use physical and administrative features and a richer model for edges between inhabited census blocks, where I use census features.
+Using dummy variables, I'm conceptually estimating two different models, one for edges between uninhabited census blocks where I use physical and administrative features and a richer model for edges between inhabited census blocks, where I use census features.